filecoin-project/specs/storage-market.md

-# The Filecoin Storage Market
+# Storage Market

-### What is the Filecoin Storage Market
+## What is the Filecoin Storage Market

 The Filecoin `storage market` is the underlying system used to discover, negotiate and form `storage contracts` between clients and storage providers called `storage miners` in a Filecoin network.
 The `storage market` itself is an `actor` that helps to mediate certain operations in the market, including adding new miners, and punishing faulty ones, it does not directly mediate any actual storage deals.
 The `storage contracts` between clients and miners specify that a given `piece` will be stored for a given time duration.
 It is assumed that the `client`, or some delegate of the client, remains online to monitor the `storage miner` and `slash` it in the case that the agreed upon data is removed from the miners proving set before the deal is finished.